Support for care workers who are required to stay off work due to actual or suspected COVID-19 or because they have to self-isolate.

 The employee should complete this form as soon as possible, so they are in place for any relevant absence.
 Declarations forms will provided by the local authority.

-Employee informs employer they cannot report for work as they:
+Social care worker informs employer or agency they cannot report for work as they:

 - have symptoms of COVID-19

 - have to self-isolate as someone in their household is has symptoms of COVID-19 or has tested positive for COVID-19

 - have to self-isolate because they have been contacted by the NHS Wales Test Trace Protect service